Weighing in: Craft CMS vs WordPress

 Security

-When it comes to security, WordPress’ size is no longer something to celebrate.
-The sheer number of installs mean WordPress sites are prime targets for hackers — according to estimations, 1 in 25 of WordPress sites are hacked.
+When it comes to security, WordPress’s size is no longer something to celebrate.
+The sheer number of installs means WordPress sites are prime targets for hackers — according to estimations, 1 in 25 of WordPress sites are hacked.
 And remember what we were saying about plug-ins being the Achilles heel of your site?
-We weren’t being dramatic, some 94% of these vulnerabilities are plug-in related.
+We weren’t being dramatic; some 94% of these vulnerabilities are plug-in related.

-But the positive news for WordPress users is that with rigorous maintenance and frequent updates of core software, plug-ins and themes, you can protect your website from the majority of malign actors.
+But the positive news for WordPress users is that with rigorous maintenance and frequent updates of core software, plug-ins, and themes, you can protect your website from the majority of malicious actors.

 How does Craft CMS compare?
 The simple fact is as a modern development platform, it’s secure by design, and relies so much less on plug-ins that the vulnerabilities are minimal in comparison.